Blog

 Gum disease is one of the most common reasons that people seek dental care, and it is more likely to affect people over the age of 30.
 It is the leading cause of adult tooth loss, and it is linked to health issues like diabetes and cardiovascular disease.

-Also called periodontal disease, gum disease damages gum and bone structures that keep teeth in place.
+Also called periodontal disease, gum disease damages the gum and bone structures that keep teeth in place.
 Other symptoms of the condition include inflamed gum tissues, loose teeth, and pus coming from the base of teeth.

 Exploring the link between receding gums and overall health

 Gum disease occurs in two main stages: gingivitis and periodontitis.
 Gingivitis is the first stage of the condition, and it comes with symptoms like purplish gum tissues, receding gums, and gum tissues that bleed when touched.
 Fortunately, the condition can be easily reversed with improved oral hygiene and teeth cleanings.
-In some cases, a dentist might recommend deep cleaning, a more comprehensive form of teeth cleaning that involves removing tartar from teeth roots.
+In some cases, a dentist might recommend deep cleaning, a more comprehensive form of teeth cleaning that involves removing tartar from teeth.

 If left untreated, gingivitis will eventually morph into periodontitis, a chronic inflammation of gum tissues that cannot be reversed.
 It can lead to inflammation in other parts of the body.
 Periodontitis has been linked to inflammatory diseases, like rheumatoid arthritis.
 Gum disease has also been linked to increased plaque formation in arteries.
 Plaque restricts blood flow to the heart, leading to cardiovascular events like heart attacks.

-The inflammation that characterizes gum disease is caused by antibodies trying to eliminate the infection of gum tissues.
+The inflammation that characterizes gum disease is caused by antibodies trying to eliminate the infection of the gum tissues.
 Over time, the inflammation leads to the deterioration of the soft bone structures that hold teeth in place.
 As a result, teeth become loose, and spaces start forming between them.
 Eventually, some of the person’s teeth start falling out.

 Treatments